Manage GCP Bigtable Instance IAM Policies

 InstanceIamPolicy is authoritative and replaces the entire IAM policy.
 InstanceIamBinding is authoritative for a specific role, preserving other roles.
 InstanceIamMember is non-authoritative and adds a single member to a role without affecting other members.

-No, InstanceIamPolicy cannot be used with InstanceIamBinding or InstanceIamMember, as they’ll conflict over the policy.
-However, InstanceIamBinding and InstanceIamMember can be used together only if they manage different roles.
+No, InstanceIamPolicy cannot be used with InstanceIamBinding or InstanceIamMember because they’ll conflict over the policy.
+Use InstanceIamPolicy alone, or use InstanceIamBinding and InstanceIamMember without InstanceIamPolicy.

-Why did I lose access to my Bigtable instance after applying InstanceIamPolicy?
+Can I accidentally lose access to my Bigtable instance?

-InstanceIamPolicy replaces the entire IAM policy, which can accidentally remove ownership or admin roles if they’re not included in the new policy.
-Always include all necessary bindings, including ownership roles, when using this resource.
+Yes, InstanceIamPolicy replaces the entire policy, so you can accidentally remove ownership bindings.
+Ensure all necessary permissions are included when using this resource.

-No, both instance and project are immutable and cannot be changed after creation.
-You must recreate the resource to target a different instance or project.
+Both instance and project are immutable and cannot be changed after the resource is created.

 Using a different cloud?